An Unlikely Path

 Ji An M.A. ’14, Ph.D. ’20, senior data scientist at Google Maps

 Everyone has a favorite navigation app these days, from Waze to Apple Maps to Google Maps.
 Each has its own set of unique features, pros and cons, and they’re all but essential to modern driving.
-When you picture the people who develop these complex features we’ve all come to depend on, you probably don’t think of a degree in education as the normal launch pad.
+When you picture the people who develop these complex features we’ve all come to depend on, you probably don’t think of a degree in education as the normal launchpad.

 And it likely isn’t.
 However, multiple education degrees proved the right stepping stones for Ji An M.A. ’14, Ph.D. ’20, a senior data scientist at Google Maps.
 After obtaining her undergraduate degree in education, An immigrated to the United States from China to teach Chinese as a second language in Michigan.
 There, she earned a master’s degree in teaching and curriculum from Michigan State University.

 While working as a teacher, she became interested in measurement.
-“I was thinking a good deal about kids and test scores, and what it all means,” she says.
+“I was thinking a good deal about kids and test scores, and what it all means,” she said.
 “That led me to search for a program that would allow me to learn, help students and better understand how to evaluate them.”

 That search led to the University of Maryland College of Education and its master’s and doctoral programs in quantitative methodology: measurement and statistics program (formerly measurement, statistics and evaluation).
 While still a Ph.D. candidate, An headed west to the Bay Area and an educational start-up (Kidaptive, later acquired by McGraw Hill), where she worked as a data scientist.
 Her work focused on building a digital learning platform that could adapt to individual students’ needs to help them learn more efficiently.